Iceland's volcanic archipelago

 Mostly uninhabited, all islands are edged by steep sea cliffs that are home to millions of puffins and other sea bird colonies.

-The Eldheimar Volcano Museum on Heimaey focuses on the 1973 volcanic eruption in Vestmannaeyjar, which is one of Iceland’s largest natural disasters.
-The exhibit looks at the lives of the residents before the eruption that saw them evacuating their homes in the night and never being able to return.
+The Eldheimar Volcano Museum on Heimaey focuses on this event, which is one of Iceland’s largest natural disasters.
+The exhibit looks at the lives of the residents before the eruption saw them evacuate their homes in the middle of the night and never able to return.

 View South Iceland